Everything to know about raising free-range heritage pigs

 I use a homekill butcher who kills on my property.
 This means the pig is happy until the very last second.
 However, I need to supply a secure yard, dispose of the offal, and supply hot water.

 To scald a porker for crackling, you need to immerse the carcass in 60°C water immediately after killing.
 This removes the dark hairs and skin.
 All heritage-breed pigs end up white if scalded properly.

 I prefer to get my baconers skinned.
 It is easier, and it means you don’t have a rind on the bacon.

 If there is excessive back fat, ask the butcher to slice some off, and you can render it down to lard.
 You can also use the ‘leaf’ or stomach fat, which is milder in flavour.
 What you have fed your pig will alter the properties of the fat.

 Nearly all parts of a pig can be used.
 I have experimented with eating pig brain (nothing to rave about) and cleaned the intestines for sausage skins (fun, but a lot of work).
 I still use the lacy stomach or caul fat to make gourmet meatloaf.
-The trotters are full of collagen, something I like to feed to my husband who has a bad back.
+The trotters are full of collagen.

 I have tried but never been able to collect enough blood to make black pudding.
 To be honest, I didn’t try that hard.
 The skin can be boiled and used to make sausages.